wemat/wemat.github.io/README.md

 - Code: <a href="https://github.com/wemat/StravaDash">Github StavaDash</a>
 - The App: <a href="https://sport-analytics-wemat.herokuapp.com">Dash Sports Analytics</a>

 I use Strava when I go for a run or mountain biking.
-In this project I pulled the data from the Rest API and developed a dashboard with Dash.
+In this project, I connected to Strava's Rest API and developed a dashboard with Dash.
 My opinion of Dash?
-In Power BI (I have worked a lot with it) you can click together a good looking dashboard fairly quickly.
+In Power BI (I've worked with it a lot) you can click together a nice looking dashboard fairly quickly.
 With Dash it takes a while to set up something seemingly simple (like this project here).
 There is no GUI.
 Everything has to be coded.
-But then again in Power BI as soon as the requirements are a bit non-standard, it can become punishing.
-With Dash we have all the power of python and it's great libaries.
+But then again, in Power BI, as soon as the requirements are a bit non-standard, it can become punishing.
+With Dash we have all the power of python and it's great libraries.
 So even complex machine-learning use-cases can be combined with Dash seamlessly.

-At the beginning of the project I wanted to get an overview. <a href="https://github.com/wemat/StravaAnalytics/blob/main/analytics/strava_api.ipynb">Here</a> is a jupyter notebook with the explanatory data analysis.
+At the beginning of the project I wanted to get an overview: <a href="https://github.com/wemat/StravaAnalytics/blob/main/analytics/strava_api.ipynb">Here</a> is a jupyter notebook with the explanatory data analysis.

 <div style="padding-bottom:65%; position:relative; display:block; width: 100%">
   <iframe width="100%" height="100%"